-Back in the 50’s, legendary Herman Miller designers Charles and Ray Eames (above) designed the furniture that would ultimately be found in every post-war home across America.
+Back in the 50’s, legendary Herman Miller creatives Charles and Ray Eames (pictured) designed the furniture that would ultimately be found in every post-war home across America.

-Their philosophy was to create (my clarifications in brackets, below):
+Their philosophy was to create (clarifications in brackets):

-The Best (furniture) for the Most (people) for the Least (cost)
+The Best (products) for the Most (people) for the Least (cost)

-This was indeed an honourable philosophy however one that was built on Industrial Age Economics – relying on mass production, massive scale and mass broadcast (one way) advertising to an attentive and post-war rebuilding society flush with cash and optimism.
+The philosophy of the Best for the Most for the Least was built on Industrial Age Economics – relying on mass production, mass scale and mass broadcast (one way) advertising to an attentive and post-war rebuilding society flush with cash and optimism but low on resources and choice.

-Today, we are making the transition into a new Connection Economy.
+Today, we are all well and truly in a new Connection Economy.
 One-way broadcast advertising has been replaced with two way, permission marketed, social media conversations and the web has allowed us to find and form tribes with people across the globe who are just as weird as us in one interest or three.

 The old Industrial Age rules are now broken.

-The Best (services) for the Least (brands) for the Most (value)
+The Best (products) for the Least (people) for the Most (cost)

-The Connection Economy means we deliberately don’t try to build relationships with everybody.
-Instead, we only build relationships with those we connect with – the vital few.
-The few who are believers.
-The few who are the disruptors.
+Instead, we build relationships with the vital few.
 The few who are prepared to take the leap into the Connection Economy.
 The few who are prepared to fail.
-The few who are the artists.
+The few who are prepared to become artists.

-Our side of the bargain is that, we too must also be artists – pushing forward the art of marketing online with the PPC canvasses we are given.
+Our side of the bargain is that, we too must also be artists – pushing forward the art of marketing online with the digital canvasses we are given.

 In essence all we do is Pay Per Click Advertising.

 We’re not a ‘full service’ agency.
-No web dev.
+No web development.
 No SEO.
+No Community Management.
 No Google Analytics.
 No Tag Management.

 That said, over the years we have built several trusted industry partnerships with other specialist agencies, so we can tactically assemble a team with complementary services where and when necessary.